goreleaser/goreleaser/www/docs/customization/archive.md

     # Since: v1.11.
     strip_parent_binary_folder: true

+    # This will make the destination paths be relative to the longest common
+    # path prefix between all the files matched and the source glob.
+    # Enabling this essentially mimic the behavior of nfpm's contents section.
+    # It will be the default by June 2023.
+    #
+    # Default: false
+    # Since: v1.14.
+    rlcp: true

     # Can be used to change the archive formats for specific GOOSs.
     # Most common use case is to archive as zip on Windows.
     # Default is empty.